CLIMATE CHANGE- RELATED CHALLENGES

 Total’s ambition is to become the responsible energy major.
 The Group is committed to contributing to the United Nations Sustainable Development Goals, particularly with regards to those subjects that are connected to climate change and the development of more affordable, more available and cleaner energy for as many people as possible.

-- reduce the greenhouse gas emissions of its operated oil & gas activities including methane emissions;
+- reduce the greenhouse gas emissions (GHG) of its operated oil & gas activities including methane emissions;

 - implement a strategy allowing to reduce the carbon intensity of the energy products used by its customers;

-- identify and support technologies and initiatives that helps respond to the challenge of climate change.
+- identify and support technologies and initiatives that helps respond to the challenges of climate change.

-In order to make an effective contribution to the climate change issue, Total relies on an organization and structured governance framework to make sure climate-related challenges are fully integrated into the Group’s strategy.
-Consequently, the Group has a robust strategy and implements a structured risk management system.
+In order to make an effective contribution to the climate change issue, Total relies on an organization and structured governance.
+The Group has defined four strategic focuses that integrate the climate change-related challenges.

-In line with the multiple situations encountered in the field, and while supporting the Group’s governance bodies, the Strategy and Climate division shapes the Group’s approach to climate change while working with the operational divisions of the Group’s business segments.
+In support of the Group’s governance bodies, the Strategy and Climate division shapes the Group’s approach to climate change while working with the strategic and operational divisions of the Group’s business segments.
 By monitoring indicators, progress can be measured and the Group’s actions can be adjusted.

 Oversight by the Board of Directors

 Total’s Board of Directors ensures that climate-related issues are incorporated into the Group’s strategy and examines climate change risks and opportunities during the annual strategic outlook review of the Group’s business segments.
 The Board of Directors examines the Group’s GHG emissions reduction targets and reviews its performance on an annual basis.